-Presenting concerns of scientists and advocates, Save Standard Time works to raise awareness, inform journalists, and lobby lawmakers to recognize the history and overwhelming body of evidence for maintaining Standard Time in winter months, and for ending clock changes with permanent Standard Time.
-Unlike Daylight Saving Time (DST), Standard Time is objectively defined from nature, and it provides the greatest benefit to public health, public safety, scholastic potential, individual prosperity, and civil liberty.
+Presenting concerns of scientists and advocates for public well-being, Save Standard Time works to raise awareness, inform journalists, and persuade lawmakers to recognize the history and overwhelming body of evidence for maintaining Standard Time in winter months, and for ending clock changes with permanent Standard Time.
+Unlike Daylight Saving Time (DST), Standard Time is objectively defined from nature, and it provides the greatest benefit to public health, public safety, scholastic potential, individual prosperity, civil liberty, and the environment.

-Save Standard Time’s operations are administered by its founder, in consultation with allies across North America.
-Save Standard Time’s primary focus is California and Congress, with advocacy in other states and in Canada as time and funds permit.
+Save Standard Time’s operations are largely administered by its founder, in consultation with allies across North America.
+Work is volunteered and funds are donated, primarily by its founder.
+Save Standard Time’s focus is the United States and Canada, with support provided to other nations as time and funds permit.
 Save Standard Time was founded in June of 2019 by Jay Pea, a resident of San Francisco, who originally hails from rural Iowa (LinkedIn).

 Jay is not a professional lobbyist.
-He is a software engineer and amateur astronomer, who loves sundials, geometry, and circadian health.
-When he was a young child, his great-grandfather (a farmer) taught him to tell time from the sun.
+He is a software engineer, amateur astronomer, and enthusiast for circadian health.
+As a young child, his great-grandfather (a farmer) taught him to tell time from the sun.
 Jay has personally observed permanent Standard Time in a modest act of civil disobedience since the age of ten.

-In 2019, he was shocked to see a sudden push for permanent DST, minimal analyses from legislative aides, lawmakers ignoring circadian scientists and children’s advocates, news media confusing the facts, DST proponents curtailing options to either status quo or permanent DST.
-Given DST’s backing by billion-dollar lobbyists for Big Oil, Big Golf, and Big Candy, perhaps this should have been expected.
+In 2019, he was shocked to see a sudden push for permanent DST, minimal analyses from legislative aides, lawmakers ignoring circadian scientists and children’s advocates, news media confusing the facts, and DST proponents limiting discussions to either status quo or permanent DST.
+Perhaps this should have been expected, considering DST’s backing by billion-dollar lobbyists for Big Oil, Big Golf, and Big Candy.

 Buoyed by the knowledge that history and science support Standard Time, Jay began to gather sources, compile concerns, consolidate policy endorsements, and take action.
 Quickly these efforts evolved into Save Standard Time.

 Thank you for your interest in and support of Standard Time!
-Save Standard Time wishes you bright, warm days, and dark, clear nights.
+We wish you bright, healthy days and dark, restful nights.